Umich-DNNG/pynoise/documentation/README.md

 ### Requirements

-To run the PyNoise project, the following programs ust be downloaded:
+To run the PyNoise project, please ensure you have the entire repo downloaded, even if you plan to use only one analysis method.
-* driver.py
-* editor.py
-* settings.py
-* raDriver.py
-* psdDriver.py

 Additionally, the PyNoise suite requires Python 3.10 version to run.
 Make sure to update your Python version accordingly before using this program.

-### Python Packages & Virtal Environment.
+### Installing Required Python Packages

+Pip is the preferred package manager for this project, and this README will explain how to install project dependencies with it.
+If you are using another manager, please consult its documentation on how to install project dependencies from the requirements.txt file.

 Ensure that Python and ```pip``` are installed on your system.
 You can check this by running the following commands in the terminal:
 ```python